freshworks/crayons/src/components/label/readme.md

-# Label (fw-label)
+# Label
-fw-label displays an informational text component that identifies other components on the user interface.
+Label is an informational component that identifies content on the user interface.

 ## Usage